aantron/dream/example/d-form/README.md

 can reliably pattern-match on them.

 The bad token results, like `` `Expired _``, also carry the form fields.
 You can add handling for them to recover.
-For example, if you receive an expired form, you may want to resend it with some of the fields pre-filled to received values, so that the user can try again quickly.
+For example, if you receive a form with an expired token, you may want to resend it with some of the fields pre-filled to received values, so that the user can try again quickly.

 However, do not send back any sensitive data, because *any* result other than `` `Ok _`` *might* indicate an attack in progress.
 That said, `` `Expired _``